TrevorAtMeetings/ape_base_1/replit.md

 Operating point markers are enhanced with transparent red triangles on the X-axis, crosshairs, and a small red dot at the actual operating point.
 Consistent X-axis ranges are maintained across engineering view charts, and hover templates provide comprehensive data.

 ### Methodology
 The pump selection methodology separates fixed-speed (impeller trimming) from VFD (speed variation) logic.
 It incorporates hard safety gates for NPSH (1.5x margin) and QBP operating range (60-130%).
 Impeller trim is limited to 85-100% of maximum diameter.
 The system trusts manufacturer data if performance data exists in the database.
 Scoring is rebalanced, and trimmed curves are supported in the API.
 Envelope testing uses a curve-following methodology.
-The "Brain System" centralizes intelligence for selection logic, performance analysis, and chart intelligence, aiming to eliminate calculation inconsistencies and provide real-time intelligence.
+The "Brain System" centralizes intelligence for selection logic, performance analysis, and chart intelligence, aiming to eliminate calculation inconsistencies and provide real-time intelligence. **August 2025 Critical Fix**: Fixed Brain system data mapping bug where head values were calculated correctly but not stored in evaluation results, causing 0.0m head display while efficiency/power remained authentic.
+Brain system is now the single, reliable selection engine with no fallback mechanisms.

 ### Backend Architecture
 - **Flask Framework**: Handles routing and HTTP requests.